hossein1387/BARVINN/docs/software.rst

   Low precision computation in LSQ, this image was taken from LSQ paper SK Esser, et.al (2020).

-As it can be seen, at training time, `S_w` and `S_x` are used to first quantize both activaiton and weights.
+As it can be seen, at training time, `S_w` and `S_x` are used to first quantize both activation and weights.
 These quantized values are fed into a low precision matrix multiply block.
 Finally, `S_w` and `S_x` are used to rescale the result.
-However, at inference time, the weight qunatization can be performed offline and only activaiton quantization is necessary.
-In BARVINN, we added the support for such quantization methods.
+However, at inference time, the weight quantization can be performed offline and only activation quantization is necessary.
+In BARVINN, we added support for such quantization methods.
 There are scaling factor rams in each MVU that can be programmed to hold the scaling factor.

 .. warning::
-    Currently we only support plain CNN models without any residual connections.
-You can refer to "Residual Distillation: Towards Portable Deep Neural Networks without Shortcuts" NeurIPS 2020 paper to learn how to train a resnet-like model and convert it into plain CNN model.
+    Currently, we only support plain CNN models without any residual connections.
+You can refer to "Residual Distillation: Towards Portable Deep Neural Networks without Shortcuts" NeurIPS 2020 paper to learn how to train a resnet-like model and convert it into a plain CNN model.

 Code Generator
 -----------------

-Once model training and quantization is done, we can export the model to ONNX format.
-We have provided a python library to take the onnx model and generate MVU configuration code.
-There are two components to map an onnx model to configuration code for MVU.
+Once model training and quantization are done, we can export the model to ONNX format.
+We have provided a python library to take the ONNX model and generate MVU configuration code.
+There are two components to map an ONNX model to configuration code for MVU.
 We first need to parse an ONNX model and depending on the operation, break it down into matrix multiply operations.
 Then we need to generate configuration code for each matrix multiply.
 Since MVU expects the weights to be in the transposed MSB first format, we then need to reformat the weights.
 In BARVINN, we have provided a python library to help users map their ONNX model into a format that can be used to be executed on BARVINN.
 One then can use the following code to map and ONNX model into configuration code:

 .. code:: python